Set up team fields to support Agile planning tools

-The default configuration for team projects configures each team as an area path.
-If your organization has several teams that work from a common backlog and across many product areas, this configuration might not fit how you want to organize your work.
-By adding a custom field to represent teams in your organization, you can reconfigure the agile planning tools and pages to support your teams and decouple assignment to teams and area paths.
+Agile planning tools support multiple teams within a team project.
+Each team is associated with an area path by default.
+However, if your organization has several teams that work from a common backlog and across many product areas, this configuration might not fit how you want to organize your work.

 The witadmin command line tool supports import and export of definition files.
 You can also use the Process Editor, available with the download of TFS Power Tools, or TFS Team Project Manager, a community resource project available on CodePlex.